Registration: 8:00 - 8:30 am

 President, UEG Consulting, LLC

 Mr. White has over 20 years of experience in engineering, ranging from compliance and industrial wastewater and air treatment system evaluations to remedial study/design projects.
 Mr. White works with clients across a variety of industries, including iron and steel, utilities, specialty chemicals, food and food additive processing, and petroleum refining.
 He has particular expertise in industrial wastewater and stormwater regulatory review and implementation support under the National Pollutant Discharge Elimination System (NPDES) Program.
 Mr. White also provides Section 316(b) implementation support, including evaluation of existing intake structures, design of data collection programs, interpretation of results, and recommendations for improvements.
 He works on conceptual-level design of industrial wastewater and groundwater treatment systems and conceptual-level studies with respect to appropriate alternatives for remediation of contaminated soil and groundwater.
-Mr. White earned a BS degree in Civil Engineering from the University of Massachusetts in Amherst and an MS degree in Environmental Engineering from University of Michigan.
+Mr. White earned a BS degree in Civil Engineering from the University of Massachusetts in Amherst and an MS degree in Environmental Engineering from the University of Michigan.
 He is a licensed professional engineer in New York, New Jersey, Illinois, Maryland and Delaware.

 |Online Tuition (pre-registration):